 Discover a slower, more relaxed way to spend your holiday with slow travel specialists Inntravel.

-* Post in collaboration with Inntravel
+This post is written in collaboration with Inntravel

 Last weekend, I traveled down the M6 to Cheltenham Racecourse to attend the 2017 Inntravel Discovery Day.
 This is an event held every three years by the slow holiday specialist Inntravel, and has been described as a ‘living brochure’.